-MUSTANG-1.5 is a 32-feedhorn bolometer camera which will be commissioned on the GBT in late Fall 2013.
+MUSTANG-1.5 is a 32-feedhorn bolometer camera which will be commissioned on the GBT in Winter 2014.
 Several features distinguish it from its predecessor, MUSTANG:

 - A new, microstrip-coupled detector design will yield higher sensitivity and less susceptibility to environmental microphonics.